-The research group is based in new ‘state of art’ laboratories in the $150 million Bio21 Institute of Molecular Science and Biotechnology building that opened in 2005.
+The research group is based in the Bio21 Institute of Molecular Science and Biotechnology.
 The Institute provides state-of-the-art facilities for researchers in a dynamic interdisciplinary environment.

 Positron emission tomography (PET) can be used for the diagnosis and characterisation of breast cancer.
 The figure above shows a PET image of a positron-emitting copper cage amine complex tethered to an antibody (trastuzumab) selectively binding to a breast tumour xenograft in a mouse model.

 Diagnosis and Therapy of Neurodegenerative Disease

 Alzheimer’s Disease is associated with the presence of extracellular protein deposits where the major constituents are aggregated forms of a peptide called amyloid-β.
 We are designing metal complexes with radioactive isotopes (99mTc, 64Cu, 68Ga) that bind selectively to amyloid-β plaques with the goal of designing imaging agents to assist in early diagnosis and provide insight into the molecular nature of the condition.
 Other projects include designing new imaging agents to assist in the diagnosis of Parkinson’s disease.